pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

-# App Context API for Objective-C SDK
+# App Context API for Objective- SDK

-App Context (formerly Objects v2) provides serverless storage for user and channel metadata and membership associations.
-It emits set/update/remove events when data changes.
-Setting identical data doesn’t trigger events.

-Refer to the migration guide to upgrade from Objects v1.
+App Context (Objects v2) provides serverless storage for user and channel metadata and their memberships.
+Events are emitted on set/update/remove.
+To upgrade from Objects v1, see the migration guide.

 ## User

 ### Get metadata for all users

-Returns a paginated list of UUID Metadata objects, optionally including custom data.
+Returns a paginated list of UUID metadata.

 #### Method(s)